This blog may contain affiliate links. Read our disclosure policy for more info.

 So here we go, 22 fun things to do in Havana, Cuba including unique experiences and popular bucket-list activities!

 Cuba is famous for vintage cars and riding in one will make you feel like you stepped back in time.
 After the embargo set by the United States, Cuba could no longer import foreign vehicles.
 This meant that any cars present before the ban had to be used indefinitely.

 Even to this day, Cuba is full of old classic cars, and riding in one is a great way to see the city!
 The drivers offer all sorts of tours and prices.
 We opted for a trip to the beach to check out the coastline.
 We cruised down the highway in an old Ford with the top down and the wind in our hair.
 And for just a little while, imagined myself back in the sixties!

 This is one of the most popular of the things to do in Havana hands-down.

 Prices start at $50 USD per hour, however, I would not pay this.
 With a little bit of negotiating, you can easily get a car for $25 USD.
 That being said, this can be dependent on the time of day (and if there is a cruise ship in town which increases prices.)

 The best time to take a tour is in the afternoon.
 At this time, the temperatures are cooler and the drivers are less busy.
 One day at 5 pm I was offered 1.5 hours for $20 USD in a really nice convertible.

 2. Enjoy food with a view at La Torre

 La Torre is a state-run restaurant located on the top of the Focsa building, which means it offers a stunning panoramic view of Havana!
-You can spot the Malecon below and watch the weaves of the Atlantic sea crash.
+You can spot the Malecon below and watch the waves of the Atlantic ocean.
 It’s like seeing the city through a telescope and makes for the perfect place to enjoy a meal with a view.